MIT MEDIA LAB

 Receptive Skins

-Dynamic sensing composites
+Dynamic sensing composites for environmental regulation in architecture

 In collaboration with advisors Kent Larson, Hiroshi Ishii and Neri Oxman from the MIT Media Lab.